 - Ph.D.
 Physics, Stanford University, 2013

 Research in Fang group focuses on study of light-matter interactions and light manipulation at micro- and nano-scales.
 Guided by exploratory theories, research emphasis is given to device demonstrations and multi-scale integrations for applications in photonic quantum information processing and quantum metrology.

 Our group has a postdoc position opening with a preference of experience in experimental quantum optics or optomechanics.
 Our research is backed by state-of-the-art fabrication facilities including the first and only 150 keV EBL in North America and quantum experiment equipment including dilution refrigerators.

 Graduate Research Opportunities

 We welcome highly motivated students to join our group.
-Our research intersects with several fields of science and engineering including nanophotonics, NEMS, and quantum optics, and offers rich opportunities for graduate researchers to be trained in device physics, fabrication, and testing.
-Incoming or interested students should contact Prof. Fang (firstname.lastname@example.org) with a complete CV, accompanied by a short paragraph highlighting relevant practical experience and coursework.
+Our research intersects with several fields of science and engineering including quantum optics, nanophotonics, and NEMS, and offers rich opportunities for graduate researchers to be trained in device physics, fabrication, and measurements.
+Incoming or interested students should contact Prof. Fang (email@example.com) with a complete CV, accompanied by a short paragraph highlighting relevant practical experience and coursework.

 Undergraduate Research Opportunities